 The costs of "contracting around" unattractive default rules grows substantially when the sweep of such rules also includes surprise judicial interpretations that were themselves unexpected ex ante.
 Prospectively, such a scenario may well require parties to anticipate and draft around not only the shock in question, but also other unexpected future interpretations, which (as discussed above) is a near absurdity.
 Even retrospective adaptation to the new landscape can be challenging, particularly for existing "legacy" deals that were executed under the prior regime.
 With the jurisprudential ground having shifted beneath them, such legacy parties may be forced back to the bargaining table to crack open their deals, wrangle anew, and reprice and/or amend myriad existing credit agreements.
-In a market well in excess of \$1 trillion of active loans, the "default" rule set by the District Court's judgment may be the functional equivalent of an immutable rule.)
+In a market well in excess of \$1 trillion of active loans, 175 this effect on legacy deals may be impracticable or unduly costly to pull off.
+(And in this sense, the "default" rule set by the district court's judgment may be the functional equivalent of an immutable rule.)